 If you sign up with a donor registry, you may or may not be matched with someone who needs a blood stem cell transplant.
 However, if HLA typing shows that you're a match, you'll undergo additional tests to make sure you don't have any genetic or infectious diseases that can be passed to the transplant recipient.
 Your doctor will also ask about your health and your family history to make sure that donation will be safe for you.

-HLA testing usually costs under $100.
+A donor registry may ask you to make a financial contribution to cover the cost of screening and adding you to the registry, but this is usually voluntary.
 If you're identified as a match for someone who needs a transplant, the costs related to collecting stem cells for donation will be paid by that person or by his or her health insurance.

 - Bone marrow and peripheral blood stem cell transplant.
 American Cancer Society. http://www.cancer.org/docroot/ETO/eto_1_3_Bone_Marrow.asp.
 Accessed March 25, 2014.

 - Bone marrow transplantation and peripheral blood stem cell transplantation.
 National Cancer Institute. http://www.cancer.gov/cancertopics/factsheet/Therapy/bone-marrow-transplant.
 Accessed March 25, 2014.